Shocking! This Millennial on CERB chose to spend it on goods, services - The Beaverton

 “I generally recommend that people spend no more than 25% of their monthly income on rent, so I’m distressed to hear Kristin is spending well over $500,” said financial adviser Jason Hale, “The fact that she’s paying $875 to share a basement apartment shows me that either she can’t make sound financial decisions or there’s something deeply, horrifyingly wrong with the rental market.
 I think it’s pretty clear who’s at fault here”.

 A breakdown of Kristin’s expenses indicates she not only spent money on groceries and ride share services, but also skin care products and streaming subscriptions.
 Hale sees room for improvement: “On the days that she takes a Lyft, she always takes it twice.
-I can understand spending money for transportation to a location, but transportation back?
+I can understand spending money for to a location, but transportation back?
 I find it unnecessary.”

 And there’s another way to save: “$100 for ?
 We’re all trying to survive a global pandemic, maybe this isn’t the time to splurge on mental health support.”